-Ptosis is the medical term for a drooping upper eyelid.
+Ptosis, sometimes referred to as Blepharoptosis, is the medical term for a drooping upper eyelid.
 This problem affects approximately 5 percent of the population and can affect vision and appearance.
 The prevalence of this condition increases in the elderly.

 Eyelid ptosis can occur from many causes.
 The most common cause is aging, when the attachments of the eyelid lifting muscle weaken with advancing age.
-The muscle works but its tendon does not have the same lifting ability and hence the eyelid droops.
+The muscle works, but its tendon does not have the same lifting ability and hence the eyelid droops.
 Some patients are born with a congenital defect in the muscle also causing ptosis.

 The condition can be either unilateral (one side) or bilateral (both sides).
 When the drooping is mild, it may be barely noticeable and not impair vision.
 When severe, the upper eyelid can encroach upon the pupil, causing loss of peripheral vision (side vision).
 The central visual acuity, the vision necessary for reading an eye chart, is usually not impaired.

-The procedure is performed usually under local anesthesia as an outpatient.
+The procedure is performed usually under local anesthesia as an outpatient, except for young children who require general anesthesia.
 The surgery is painless, takes less than an hour and patients can usually resume their normal activities in about a week.
+Dr. Fante operates at many of the surgery centers and hospitals in the Denver metro area.
+He also operates in Goodland, Kansas.

-Most surgical procedures that are performed in an operating room will cause swelling and bruising and will have sutures that require care for the first week or two.
-During this period, you’ll be able to see, move about, and accomplish a lot, but you will probably have at least one “black” eye.
-You will be asked to avoid strenuous activities for the first week or two, and if necessary, you will be given more specific instructions on travel, bathing, and post-op care.
+We ask our patients to avoid strenuous activities for the first week or two.
+We also give patients more specific instructions on travel, bathing, and post-op care.
 Your healing will be dependent on which procedure you are having done, your compliance to pre and post-operative instructions, and your overall health.
 We will do our very best to make sure that you have all the information you and your caregivers will need to provide the best care possible.
 We are always here to help and available if any questions or concerns arise.

 Most people, depending on their surgery, will return to work in 7 – 14 days.
 Some more, some less.
 This is very dependent upon the type of surgery you need, your occupation, and your compliance to post operative instructions.
 For some smaller repairs, you might be able to return to work in 2-3 days, particularly if you can work with bruises on your face.

 Dr. Fante has tremendous experience in all facets of oculofacial plastic surgery and been in practice for over 20 years He is involved in the educational community and is well aware of the latest technologies.
-He is open, honest and always willing to answer any specific questions in your consultation.
+He is open, honest, and always willing to answer any specific questions in your consultation.

-Schedule a consultation
+Schedule a Consultation